White minimalist kitchen.

 Cons

-• If you sell your home, you’ll have to pay off the entire balance of the loan – as well as the remaining balance of your primary mortgage – as soon as you close.
+The loan terms are longer than terms for other consumer loans.
+If you sell your home, you’ll have to pay off the entire balance of the loan – as well as the remaining balance of your primary mortgage.

-• You’ll have to pay closing costs, unlike some other consumer loans.
+There are no restrictions on how you can use the funds.
+You’ll have to pay closing costs, unlike with some other consumer loans.

 If a home equity loan doesn’t seem quite right for you, you may still have other options for leveraging your home equity.
 For example, a cash-out refinance might be a better choice for you.
 Try exploring your options to figure out what financing path works best for you and your current mortgage.